-[2017.08] I serve as the co-chair for Workshops and Tutorials at ASPLOS'18.
-Please consider sumbitting proposals.
+[2017.08] Serving as a co-chair for Workshops and Tutorials at ASPLOS'18.
+Please consider submitting.
 [Call for Proposals]

 [2017.03] ICS'17 accepted our work on scalability-sensitive speculative parallelization.
 Congratulations to Junqiao!

-Please contact me if you are interested in contributing to this project.
+Please contact me if you are interested in contributing to it.

 [2016.07] PACT'16 accepted our work on fine-grained speculative

 [2016.04] I serve as a track chair of ICPADS'16.

 Please consider making submissions.